 Spectroscopy was carried out on a Bruker IFS 66V/S FTIR, with a nitrogen cooled indium antimonide detector and 0.5 cm-1 resolution.
-We first tried to record Stark spectra with the FTIR in step-scan mode, by locking into the second harmonic of a 200 hertz electric field applied to the sample.
-This is analogous to the standard method for visible and near-infrared Stark spectroscopy24 and to a previous study of VSE26 in which dispersive optics were used.
-Step-scan with lock-in detection has been used advantageously for measuring vibrational circular dichroism.28 However, the noise reduction achieved by lock-in detection was more than offset by the noise gained by using step-scan mode.
-Better signal-to-noise was obtained using a DC electric field with the FTIR in its normal rapid-scan mode.29

-Using this method, a single scan is made with the field turned off, then a scan with 2.5 kilovolts applied to the sample in one direction (about 0.9 MV/cm electric field), then another fieldoff scan, and finally a 2.5 kilovolt potential in the opposite direction.
+We first tried to record Stark spectra with the FTIR in step-scan mode and by locking into the second harmonic of a 200 hertz electric field applied to the sample.
+This is similar to the standard method for visible and near infrared Stark spectroscopy24 and to a method used for measuring vibrational circular dichroism28.
+However, the noise reduction achieved by lock-in detection was more than offset by the noise gained by using step-scan mode, rather than rapid scan mode.
+Step-scan methods proved to be difficult with a conventional lock-in amplifier because a large detector signal change is observed with each mirror step, requiring a delay of many lock-in time constants before a VSE signal can be observed.
+Better signalto-noise was obtained using a DC electric field with the FTIR in its normal rapid scan mode.
+Using this method, a single scan is made with the field turned off, then a scan with 2.5 kilovolts applied to the sample in one direction (about 0.9 MV/cm electric field), then another field-off scan, and finally a 2.5 kilovolt potential in the opposite direction.
 The alternating field pattern was chosen to avoid charge build-up in the sample and to prevent sample poling; both field-on scans gave identical spectra and were averaged together.
-This cycle was repeated at least 512 times, which is about 1 h, for each VSE measurement.
-At the end, the field-on and field-off interferograms were averaged and Fourier transformed; the ratio of their spectra were used to compute a Stark spectrum.
+This cycle was repeated at least 512 times, which is about one hour, for each VSE measurement.
+At the end, the field-on and field-off interferograms were averaged and Fourier transformed, and the ratio of their spectra were used to compute a Stark spectrum.
 The field-off spectrum, relative to background scans with the sample out of the light path, provided a good quality absorption spectrum with exactly the same conditions as the Stark spectrum.
-Sample molecules did not change their orientations due to the applied electric field in the immersion cryostat to any measurable extent, as determined by (i) the lack of differences between positive and negative field results after a constant positive field had been applied for 15 min or longer and (ii) the lack of a difference between sequential field-on scans, using a different electric field pattern.30
+Sample molecules did not change their orientations due to the applied electric field in the immersion cryostat to any measurable extent, as determined by (i) the lack of differences between positive and negative field results after a constant positive field had been applied for 15 minutes or longer and (ii) the lack of a difference between sequential field-on scans, using a different electric field pattern29.